wacncontent/CustomizeTool/addCommentOutput/articles/cache/cache-dotnet-how-to-use-service.md

 After the configuration is added, replace the following two items in the newly added configuration.

-1. Replace **[Cache role name or Service Endpoint]** with the endpoint, which is displayed on the Dashboard in the Management Portal.
+1. Replace **[Cache role name or Service Endpoint]** with the endpoint, which is displayed on the Dashboard in the <!-- deleted by customization Azure --> Management Portal.

 	![Endpoint][Endpoint]

-2. Uncomment the securityProperties section, and replace **[Authentication Key]** with the authentication key, which can be found in the Management Portal by clicking **Manage Keys** from the cache dashboard.
+2. Uncomment the securityProperties section, and replace **[Authentication Key]** with the authentication key, which can be found in the <!-- deleted by customization Azure --> Management Portal by clicking **Manage Keys** from the cache dashboard.

 	![AccessKeys][AccessKeys]